MeghP99/BitCoin_Market_Analysis/README.md

 # Bitcoin_Market_Analysis
-Bitcoin and Various other coins market analysis
+Bitcoin and other Crytpo-currencies market analysis

 Cleaned and imported Data using Python
 Visualized Data and created a report using Power BI